 - Flour tortillas.
 Perfect for easily wrapping up the ingredients together.

-- Ham and hard salami.
-Purchased lunch meat from the deli section.
+- Sliced baked ham and hard salami.
+Purchased thinly sliced lunch meat from the deli section.

 - Pickles.
 Dill pickle spears work best.